The Ultimate Guide To Havasu Falls

 Beaver Falls, located 3 miles from Havasu Falls, is a series of several small cascading waterfalls creating a terrace of interconnected turquoise pools.
 However, to get to Beaver Falls, you would need to descend down the Mooney Falls and then continue on a relatively flat trail to Beaver Falls.

 Hiking to some of the inner canyon waterfalls can be really challenging and is not recommended if you’re scared of heights.

 Hiking is the only way to explore Havasu Falls, and the hikes in Havasu Canyon are pretty strenuous, especially the hike to Mooney Falls and Beaver Falls requires climbing down and up steep canyon walls and is not for the faint heart.
 I don’t mean to demotivate you, but if you’re not comfortable with heights, you could still enjoy spectacular views of relatively easily accessible Navajo Falls and Havasu Falls.

 There you have it!
 Obtaining permits and long hikes may sound a lot of effort, but I assure you, Havasu Falls is worth it!
 Planning and preparation is the key to a successful trip to Havasu Falls.
 If you’re planning to camp, you would need to carry additional camping gear, and you can use my Camping Packing Checklist to prep for your trip to Havasu Falls.

 Other Arizona Attractions & Related Posts

-I hope you enjoyed reading the post, The Ultimate Guide To Havasu Falls, and I expect this will help you plan your trip to Havasu Falls.
+I hope you enjoyed reading the post, The Ultimate Guide To Havasu Falls, and I hope this will help you plan your trip to Havasu Falls.
 You can find other Arizona attractions in my Arizona Travel Guide.